-STRIPED BASS fishing continues to be fair throughout the Sound (56 inch bass caught in the Six Mile Reef area).
-Fishing should improve around the upcoming full moon.
-Try fishing from sundown to sunrise for trophy-sized "cow" stripers.
-Casting swimming lures, surface poppers, and bouncing jigs off the bottom in the shallows at low light has been productive.
-Also, live lining bunker (Atlantic menhaden), hickory shad or scup on the reefs has been effective on "cow" bass.
-Bunker (Atlantic menhaden) schools are in the major tidal rivers and harbors with stripers following close behind.
+STRIPED BASS fishing continues to be fair throughout the Sound.
+One must reef hop and hopefully get 1 or 2 bass on each reef.
+The nighttime is the right time.
+They are feeding on the young-of-year menhaden.
+Fishing should improve around the waning full moon.
+Bunker (Atlantic menhaden) schools are still in the major tidal rivers and harbors with stripers following close behind.
 Look for hovering or diving ospreys which is an indication of bunker (menhaden) schools.
-The usual striper spots include the Watch

-Hill reefs, Ram Island Reef in Fishers Island Sound, lower Mystic and Thames River, the Race, Sluiceway, Plum Gut, Pigeon Rip, outer Bartlett Reef, Black Point, the "humps' south of Hatchett Reef, lower Connecticut River, Long Sand Shoal, Cornfield Point, Southwest Reef (outer), Sixmile Reef, Falkner Island area, the reefs off Branford, New Haven Harbor and the upper reaches, Charles Island area, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middle Ground, Penfield Reef, around the Norwalk Islands, and Cable and Anchor Reef.
+The usual striper spots include the Watch Hill reefs, Ram Island Reef in Fishers Island Sound, lower Mystic and Thames River, the Race, Sluiceway, Plum Gut, Pigeon Rip, outer Bartlett Reef, Black Point, the "humps' south of Hatchett Reef, lower Connecticut River, Long Sand Shoal, Cornfield Point, Southwest Reef (outer), Sixmile Reef, Falkner Island area, the reefs off Branford, New Haven Harbor and the upper reaches, Charles Island area, lower Housatonic River, buoys 18 and 20 off Stratford Point, Stratford Shoal/Middle Ground, Penfield Reef, around the Norwalk Islands, and Cable and Anchor Reef.

-SUMMER FLOUNDER (fluke) fishing is fair with some big fish caught off Montauk and Black Point measuring in the mid to high 20 inch range being reported.
-Shore anglers give Fort Trumbull a try...there have been some very impressive fluke caught there recently.
+SUMMER FLOUNDER (fluke) fishing is improving with the influx of peanut bunker and snapper blues forcing the summer flounder to feed in shallow water.
+There have been some big fish caught off Black Point and Six Mile Reef measuring in the mid to high 20 inch range being reported.
+Fort Trumbull is the shore fishing hot spot...there have been some very impressive fluke (24") caught there recently.
 Summer flounder spots include the south shore of Fishers Island (Isabella Beach, Wilderness Point), Napatree Point and along the beach, off the Stonington breakwater, mouth of the Mystic River over to Groton Long Point, Twotree Island Channel, Black Point/Niantic Bay including the Bloody Grounds, Sound View Beach, Long Sand Shoal, Falkner Island area, New Haven Harbor, off the mouth of the Housatonic River during the flood tide, and around the Norwalk Islands.
 Minimum size is 19 inches and the daily creel limit is 3 fish per person.
 CT Bait & Tackleshop List